rossabaker/lsp-scala/README.md

   --java-opt -Xss4m \
   --java-opt -Xms1G \
   --java-opt -Xmx4G  \
-  --java-opt -Dmetals.client=lsp-emacs \
+  --java-opt -Dmetals.client=emacs \
-  org.scalameta:metals_2.12:0.3.0 \
+  org.scalameta:metals_2.12:${METALS_VERSION} \
   -r bintray:scalacenter/releases \
-  -r sonatype:releases \
+  -r sonatype:snapshots \
-  -o metals-emacs -f
+  -o /usr/local/bin/metals-emacs -f
 ```

 Put the resulting `metals-emacs` binary on your path.

 #### Other Scala language servers

 Other Scala language servers should work in theory.
-The easiest way, if your server launches from the command line, is to customize `lsp-scala-server-command`.
+The easiest way,
+if your server launches from the command line, is to customize
+`lsp-scala-server-command` and `lsp-scala-server-args`.

 ## Import a project

 ### SBT

-Open a `*.scala` file in your project and run `M-x lsp-scala-enable`.
+Open a `*.scala` file in your project and run `M-x lsp`.

 You will be prompted: